Liberal bribery trial hears details of allegations involving ex-NDP MP Thibeault

-SUDBURY, Ont. — Former NDP MP Glenn Thibeault asked for paid jobs for constituency office staffers in exchange for running in a provincial byelection that Ontario Premier Kathleen Wynne was "determined" to win, a Liberal bribery trial heard Thursday.
+SUDBURY, Ont. — Former New Democrat MP Glenn Thibeault asked for paid jobs for constituency office staffers in exchange for running in a provincial byelection that Ontario Premier Kathleen Wynne was "determined" to win, a Liberal bribery trial heard Thursday.

 Pat Sorbara, who was at the time the Ontario Liberal Party CEO, and Gerry Lougheed, a local Liberal fundraiser are accused under the Election Act of offering would-be candidate Andrew Olivier a job or appointment to get him to step aside for Thibeault, who was Wynne's preferred candidate in a 2015 byelection in Sudbury, Ont.